Enalean/bz2tuleap/Readme.md

   - Submitted on
   - Last update by
   - Last update on
+  - Assigned to
+  - CC list
+  - Dependencies
 - Import comments with authors and dates

 Not covered: